Alepisaurus ferox: Diet

-A. ferox is referred to as the cannibal fish, due to its conspecific predation habits. the extent of cannibalism depended on the availability of non-conspecific prey.
-These patterns range from 0–45.5% in frequency and depend on the availability and ease of finding other prey but ultimately make up a substantial part of the diet of A. ferox.
-Size is an influencing factor as small lancetfish will not turn to cannibalism as quickly as larger fish.
+As aforementioned, the longnose lancetfish is referred to as the cannibal fish due to its conspecific predation habits.
+The extent of cannibalistic behavior depends on the availability of non-conspecific prey, with frequency of these patterns ranging from 0 to 45.5%.
+Such is contingent upon the availability and ease of finding other prey.
+Size is an influencing factor; small lancetfish will not resort to cannibalism as quickly as larger fish.

 Reproduction

-The fish are simultaneous hermaphrodites, meaning they have both male and female reproductive parts at the same time.
+The fish are hermaphroditic: they have both male and female reproductive parts at the same time.
 Unlike other hermaphroditic fishes, A. ferox has two distinct testicular lobes that are independent from the ovarian region.
-This species also an absence of a pair of diverticulae in the female reproductive section, which in other hermaphrodites is used for spermatophore uptake.
+This species also has an absence of a pair of diverticulae in the female reproductive section, which in other hermaphrodites is used for spermatophore uptake.

 Human impact

 Plastic consumption

 Plastic is ingested by approximately 30% of all A. ferox.
 Macroplastic fragments and rope fragments were the most commonly found plastic in the stomach contents with white and clear colored plastics seeming to be favored.